Qualify for the Bridge Program

 For families with more than 8 people, add $4,720 for each additional person per year.

-- The primary applicant and all applying dependents cannot be eligible for other public or private health coverage such as, but not limited to, Medicaid, Peach Care for Kids®, Medicare, an affordable job-based health plan, or financial help through the health benefit exchange.
+- The primary applicant and all applying dependents cannot be eligible for other public or private health coverage such as, but not limited to, Medicaid, Peach Care for Kids®, Medicare, an affordable job-based health plan, or federal subsidies.

 *Bartow, Butts, Cherokee, Clayton, Cobb, Coweta, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Henry, Lamar, Newton, Paulding, Pike, Rockdale, Spalding, and Walton counties.